The Bankrate promise

 Studying abroad is valuable for many reasons, but it almost always costs more than a semester at your home school.
 If your child is heading abroad for higher education, you might be looking for ways to cover the cost.
 One way to foot the bill is to use a 529 plan.
 These tax-advantaged investment accounts allow you to stash away money for qualified education expenses, including tuition at eligible international schools.
 Here’s what to know about using these accounts for studying abroad.

 A 529 plan is an account that allows you to save after-tax money for education expenses.
 You can withdraw the funds tax-free as long as they’re used for qualified education expenses at universities, technical schools and vocational programs.
 The funds can even be used to pay for tuition at overseas universities or K-12 private schools.

-Can I use a 529 plan to fund my study abroad?
+Can a 529 plan be used for study abroad?